mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/index.md

 }
 ```

-To use the role created attach the following policy to the role which is already attached to your Kommander cluster.
+To use the role created, attach the following policy to the role which is already attached to your Kommander cluster.
-`YOURACCOUNTRESTRICTION` must be replaced with the AWS Account ID where the role you like to `AssumeRole` is saved.
-Also `THEROLEYOUCREATED` must be replaced with the AWS Role name.
+Replace `YOURACCOUNTRESTRICTION` with the AWS Accoount ID where the role you like to `AssumeRole` is saved.
+Also, replace `THEROLEYOUCREATED` with the AWS Role name.

 ```json
 {